pixierepo/snap/README.md

 # snap
-Hardened kernel and modified snap profile to enable snap containerized packages on Pixieboard's Arch Linux.
+Hardened kernel and modified snap profile to enable execution of snap containerized packages on Pixieboard's Arch Linux.

 # Installation: